MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/index.md

 ## Platform Support

-The default Xamarin.Forms Android project uses an older style of control renderering that was common prior to Android 5.0.
+Originally, the default Xamarin.Forms Android project used an older style of control renderering that was common prior to Android 5.0.
 Applications built using the template have `FormsApplicationActivity` as the base class of their main activity.

 ## Material Design via AppCompat

-Xamarin.Forms also has an optional `FormsAppCompatActivity` that uses **AppCompat** features provided by Android to implement Material Design themes.
+Xamarin.Forms Android projects now use `FormsAppCompatActivity` as the base class of their main activity.
+This class uses **AppCompat** features provided by Android to implement Material Design themes.

 To add Material Design themes to your Xamarin.Forms Android project, follow the